TMJ Treatment: An Overview

 Can you pop your TMJ jaw back into place?

-Dentists can pop a patient’s jaw with TMJ back into the place.
+Dentists can pop a patient’s jaw with TMJ back into place.
 You should not attempt to do this at home.
-Dentists do this by putting their thumbs on your furthest lower back teeth and their other fingers around your lower jaw.
-By pressing on the back teeth, and pushing the patient’s chin upward, jaw joints move back into their natural place.
+Dentists do this by putting their thumbs on the furthest lower back teeth and their other fingers around the lower jaw.
+By pressing on the back teeth and pushing the patient’s chin upward, jaw joints move back into their natural place.

 How do you relax your jaw with TMJ?

-Patients can do some jaw exercises to relax their jaw with TMJ.
-Repeatedly open your mouth and closing it in small motions can help warm your jaw up to more motion.
-Placing your fingers on your bottom teeth and press down until you feel your jaw become tight.
-Holding this for 30 seconds and then releasing your jaw back to its natural position can help patients relax their jaw with TMJ.
+Patients with TMJ can do some jaw exercises to relax their jaws.
+Repeatedly opening and closing your mouth in small motions can help warm your jaw up to more motion.
+Place your fingers on your bottom teeth and press down until you feel your jaw become tight.
+Hold this for 30 seconds, then release your jaw to its natural position.

 How can Botox treat bruxism?